Project: Engineering, procurement, construction and commissioning services for a gas processing plant and associated infrastructure and pipelines

 Speaking at the inauguration event Petrofac Group Chief Executive, Ayman Asfari said: “I am delighted to witness the culmination of what has been a large scale and complex project, within a logistically challenging environment and aggressive deadline, set within a desert environment.
 At its peak the project had a workforce of 60 contractors with more than 14,000 employees, three quarters of whom were Turkmens.

 “The Galkynysh gas processing facility is testament of our discipline, focus on cost control, excellence in project execution, strong partnerships with local suppliers and businesses, and a collaborative relationship with our client.”

 The feed gas from the field contains up to 6% H2S, and the development includes gas treatment and sulphur handling facilities, along with well pad facilities, gathering facilities, infrastructure and utilities, condensate processing, storage and 100 kilometres of 56” export pipeline.

 As part of the project, we were asked to connect the gas plant with the region’s rapidly growing railway infrastructure.
 We developed a sophisticated system for weighing the freight wagons, used for the export of condensate and sulphur, travelling at speeds up to 56kph and operating 16 hours a day.

 As an extra accolade, the team was named the 2014 winner of a Petrofac EVE Award in the driven to deliver category.

 Key facts about our presence in Turkmenistan:

-That our largest EPC project to date successfully moved into the commissioning and start-up phase on time is testament to our discipline, focus on cost control, excellence in project execution, our partnerships with local suppliers and businesses, and a collaborative relationship with our client.
+The Galkynysh gas processing facility is a testament of our discipline, focus on cost control, excellence in project execution, strong partnerships with local suppliers and businesses, and a collaborative relationship with our client.